 - Participate in college fairs and university tours sponsored by the Transfer Center.

-Develop a plan for at least two to three potential options.
+Develop a Student Education Plan (SEP) for at least two to three potential options.

 - Schedule an appointment with a counselor to develop a Student Educational Plan.

 - Identify course requirements for your major and for admission criteria.

 - Follow your Student Educational Plan.

 - Maintain the necessary grade point average.

 - Stay in contact with your college counselor to be informed about possible changes in transfer requirements.

 - Enhance your transfer potential with extracurricular activities such as internships, ASO/Clubs, volunteer service, etc.

 - If needed: